“I wasn’t always a lawyer...

 Over the course of more than 23 years prior to entering law school, I founded, successfully operated and sold multiple companies in the fields of agribusiness, mining and manufacturing.

 Army joined the Firm in March 2011, bringing the knowledge and experience he earned over the course of his successful entrepreneurial career.
-His practice focuses on bankruptcy, creditors’ rights and commercial transactional work for corporate, oil, gas and energy clients in Louisiana and Texas.
+His practice focuses on creditors’ rights, bankruptcy, and commercial transactional work for corporate, oil, gas and energy clients in Louisiana and Texas.
+Army is also one of only seven Sub-Chapter V bankruptcy trustees selected by the Department of Justice’s United States Trustee Program to serve in the State of Louisiana.

 Army is a skilled and diplomatic contract negotiator, facilitating his clients’ national and international service and supply agreements, leases, licensed manufacturing, distribution and labor agreements.
 His experience includes successfully leading his clients through corporate mergers, acquisitions and sales.
 It also includes successful “bet the farm” crisis management.